Liuziyi1999/ADAPT/README.md

 # ADAPT
-When Adversarial Learning Meets Prompt Tuning: Adversarial Dual Prompt Tuning for Unsupervised Domain Adaptation
+When Adversarial Training Meets Prompt Tuning: Adversarial Dual Prompt Tuning for Unsupervised Domain Adaptation

 ## Overview
 This repository is a PyTorch implementation of the paper.